nathan-barry/nathan.rs/content/posts/unbounded-n-gram.md

 To generate more of the sequence, we would look at the last character and sample from its column, as each column represents the probability distribution over the potential next tokens.[^2]

-We can see that the larger $n$ is, the more previous tokens the model takes into account.
-This leads to more accurate language modeling ability, but causes the lookup table to **grow exponentially in size**, which makes using large values of $n$ intractable in practice.
+Increasing $n$ allows us to have a larger context length, but it also causes the lookup table to **grow exponentially in size** with great sparsity.

 ## Suffix Arrays and Unbounded N-Grams

-Essentially, instead of computing the lookup table for all n-grams for a specific $n$, we can instead simulate any arbitrary n-gram lookup table for a dataset by using a [suffix array](https://en.wikipedia.org/wiki/Suffix_array).
+Instead of computing the lookup table for all n-grams for a specific $n$, we can instead simulate any arbitrary n-gram lookup table for a dataset by using a [suffix array](https://en.wikipedia.org/wiki/Suffix_array).
 This makes using n-grams for large $n$ tractable.

 A **suffix array** is a sorted array of all suffixes of a piece of text.
 It is easiest to understand with an example.
 Let's take the same example as before, but with each character's index below it: